kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 ## Dataset used

-The dataset I used is the National Financial Capability Study (NFCS) which was funded by the FINRA Investor Education and conducted by ARC Research.
-We will be focusing on one financial decision made by households, and that is the decision to save an emergency fund or not.
+The dataset I used is the National Financial Capability Study (NFCS) which was funded by the FINRA Investor Education Foundation and conducted by ARC Research.
+The overall goal of this study is to assess financial capability on certain key metrics and evaluate how these vary with underlying demographic, behavioral, attitudinal and financial literacy characteristics.
+I chose this dataset as it focuses on

+This research will be focusing on one financial decision made by households, and that is the decision to save an emergency fund or not.

 ## Overall goal